devishot/typeahead.js/README.md

 * `url` – A URL to make requests to when  the data provided by `local` and `prefetch` is insufficient.  **`url` or `handler` options are required for remote lookups.**

-* `handler` - Custom function with the signature `function(query, data)` to take control of the typeahead data retrieval.
+* `handler` **>New<** - Custom function with the signature `function(query, data)` to take control of the typeahead data retrieval.
 This can be both used to handle local synchronous data or to fetch asynchronous data from remote source using the **promise pattern**.
 In case this function is used for asynchronous data fetch it must return `promise`, but it should return `true` for synchronous operations.
-Both [JQuery promises](http://api.jquery.com/promise/ "Jquery promises") and [Q promises](http://documentup.com/kriskowal/q/#introduction) are supported.
+Both [JQuery promises](http://api.jquery.com/promise/ "JQuery promises") and [Q promises](http://documentup.com/kriskowal/q/#introduction) are supported.
 When `handler` option is used for data retrieval the options `beforeSend`, `replace`, `wildcard`, `dataType` and  `cache` do not apply.
-However the throttling options are used and the cache control is also functioning.
+However the throttling options are used and the cache control is also in play.
 See [this page](Computed.md) for details on the handler usage.

 * `dataType` – The type of data you're expecting from the server.
 See the [jQuery.ajax docs][jquery-ajax] for more info.
-Defaults to `json`.
+Defaults to `Json`.
 This applies only in conjunction with the `url` option.

 * `cache` – Determines whether or not JQuery will cache responses.
 See the [jQuery.ajax docs][jquery-ajax] for more info.
 This applies only for the `url` option, by default all remote responses are cached for each query.

-* `skipCache` – Orders remote queries not to use local cache but allways refetch data on each keystroke.
+* `skipCache` **>New<** – Orders remote queries not to use local cache but always go remote for data lookup on each keystroke.
 This can be useful for mutating remote data.

-* `cacheKey` –  By default all remote lookups are cached per string combination entered in the typeahead control.
+* `cacheKey` **>New<** –  By default all remote lookups are cached per string combination entered in the typeahead control.
 This option can be used to control caching which may be necessary if more than one typeahead control is used in the application.
-By default this value is set to the `url` value for **url** requests and the `name` value for **handler** requests.
+By default this value is set to the url value for `url` requests and the `name` value for `handler` requests.
-This option value may also be set to function with the signature function(query).
+This option value may also be set to function with the signature `function(query)`.
 It must then return cache key including the query value.
 This function method may be particularly helpful when using handler functions for remote lookup where results may be varying on different contexts.

+**Example:**

-**Example:**  `cacheKey: function(query) { return 'admin1_#' + vm.country + '_%' + query;}`
+    cacheKey: function(query) { return 'admin1_#' + vm.country + '_%' + query;}

 * `timeout` – Sets a timeout for requests.
 See the [jQuery.ajax docs][jquery-ajax] for more info.
 This applies only in conjunction with the `url` option.

 * `wildcard` – The pattern in `url` that will be replaced with the user's query when a request is made.
 Defaults to `%QUERY`.
 This applies only in conjunction with the `url` option.